-The CPRP examination is designed for practitioners who work transition-aged youth and adults within the behavioral health system.
-The exam consists of 150 multiple-choice items.
-All items test a practitioners knowledge, skills and abilities in the following psychiatric rehabilitation competency areas:
+The Certified Psychiatric Rehabilitation Practitioner (CPRP) examination is designed for practitioners who work with transition-aged youth and adults within the behavioral health system.
+The exam consists of 125 multiple-choice items.
+All items test a practitioner's knowledge, skills and abilities in the following psychiatric rehabilitation competency areas: